-- Gently stir in the dry ingredients.
+- Mix the wet ingredients.

-- Portion into a muffin tin lined with paper cupcake liners. bake!
+- Portion into a muffin tin lined with paper cupcake liners.

-TIP: You have two options for sizes when making this recipe—12 modest size cupcakes or 9 larger ones.
+TIP: You have two options for sizes when making this recipe—12 modest-size cupcakes or 9 larger ones.
 See the recipe at the bottom of the post for the information.

 The easiest way to ice cupcakes with a pretty swirl is to put the frosting into a zip top bag, seal it, then snip off one corner.
-Use it like a piping bag to make swirls on the top of each cupcake.
+Use it like a piping bag to make swirls on top of each cupcake.
 This is also a place where the kids can help!
-You can also simply spread it on with a butter knife or off-set spatula.
+You can also simply spread it on with a butter knife or offset spatula.

 Egg-Free Chocolate Cupcake Recipe

 I wanted to make sure I gave an egg-free option for these cupcakes in case of a food allergy.
 You can use 2 tablespoons ground flaxseed and 5 tablespoons water in place of the eggs called for in the recipe.
 The batter bakes up moist and fluffy and it’s actually hard to tell the difference!
 (These are egg-free cupcakes shown above.)